IkuzoMyDream/AI-Firewall-Classification-System/README.md

 - **Accuracy**: >90% on test set
 - **Inference Time**: <2 seconds per target
 - **False Positive Rate**: <5%

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is for educational purposes only.
-Use responsibly and only on networks you own or have permission to test.

 ## 👨‍💻 Author